 Make training relevant - tie learning to business goals to ensure that leaders are learning to solve real business problems.
 People are more motivated and engaged when they understand their context within the change.
 They need to know not just what they should be doing but also why they are doing it.

 Remember that training should be ongoing.
 The transformation journey is one that never really ends.
-Everyone throughout the organisation should be continuously learning as technology and business priorities evolve.
-Work to create a culture of agility and resiliency so that large-scale change becomes an organisational capability.
+Everyone throughout the organization should be continuously learning as technology and business priorities evolve.
+Work to create a culture of agility and resiliency so that large-scale change becomes an organizational capability.

 Look for people with ‘soft’ skills